 - How much time will pass before you will be able to assess the treatment's effectiveness?

-- How will you monitor for possible drug side effects?
+- How likely are side effects?
+How will you monitor for them?

 - What side effects should we watch for at home?